Right to privacy: As an individual right

-A collective value and a human right
+As a collective value and a human right

 There have been attempts to reframe privacy as a fundamental human right, whose social value is an essential component in the functioning of democratic societies.

 Priscilla Regan believes that individual concepts of privacy have failed philosophically and in policy.
 She supports a social value of privacy with three dimensions: shared perceptions, public values, and collective components.
 Shared ideas about privacy allow freedom of conscience and diversity in thought.
-Public values guarantee democratic participation, including freedoms of speech and association, and limits government power.
+Public values guarantee democratic participation, including freedoms of speech and association, and limit government power.
 Collective elements describe privacy as a collective good that cannot be divided.
 Regan's goal is to strengthen privacy claims in policy making: "if we did recognize the collective or public-good value of privacy, as well as the common and public value of privacy, those advocating privacy protections would have a stronger basis upon which to argue for its protection".

 Leslie Regan Shade argues that the human right to privacy is necessary for meaningful democratic participation, and ensures human dignity and autonomy.
 Privacy depends on norms for how information is distributed, and if this is appropriate.
 Violations of privacy depend on context.
 The human right to privacy has precedent in the United Nations Declaration of Human Rights.
 Shade believes that privacy must be approached from a people-centered perspective, and not through the marketplace.

-Privacy laws in different countries
+Privacy laws in different jurisdictions

 Privacy laws apply to both public and private sector actors.